 Each winter, Chapter 160 hosts a Block Kids building competition to promote awareness of the various professions/trades within the construction industry.
 The event is open to 60 children who are divided into grade levels, kindergarten through sixth.
-Each child who participates is given 100 Mega building blocks in various sizes and three $100 bills in play money to purchase string, rocks, or aluminum foil to build a construction related project of their choosing.
+Each child who participates is given 100 Mega building blocks in various sizes and string, rocks, or aluminum foil to build a construction-related project of their choosing.
 The children are given one hour to complete their projects, which are then judged by area volunteers from a variety of construction related fields.
 A winner is selected from each grade level, as well as one overall winner.
 Each winner receives a medal and a prize.
 The overall winner’s project is then sent on for regional judging and a chance to advance to the national competition.

 Participation in the Block Kids building competition is free but registration is required.